 KEYTRUDA, an immunotherapy, may be an option for patients with melanoma.
 Learn more about how treating melanoma with KEYTRUDA can change depending on where in the treatment journey a person is.

 If you've been diagnosed with melanoma, you may be familiar with the different “stages” of the disease.
-Unlike the earlier stages of melanoma, in stage 3 the cancer has spread to the nearby lymph nodes.
+Unlike the earlier stages of melanoma (stages I and II), the cancer in stage III melanoma has spread to the nearby lymph nodes.

 Adjuvant treatment is given after surgery, and can be given to help lower the chance of cancer returning.
 Talk to your oncologist to see if adjuvant treatment with KEYTRUDA might be right for you.